 Check out the LSPc technology in action:

-Nexa3D printers can use a wide variety of materials with different properties, which makes them suitable for use in aerospace and car industries, consumer goods, electronic equipment and many more fields.
+Nexa3D printers can use a wide variety of materials with different properties, which makes them suitable for use in the aerospace and car industries, consumer goods, electronic equipment, and many more fields.

 The same model under the name of MfgPro1600 xPF is licensed by Nexa3D and produced by well-known XYZprinting.

 The speed of the printer is up to 1 cm/min in the Z-axis and 2700 cc/hr, which is six times faster than FDM and SLM printers.
 At the same time, VarseoXL has a five times larger build volume than most resin 3D printers.
 All these features combined allow for a performance increase of more than ten times.
 This is why BEGO considers this system to be one of the most productive and economical dental lab 3D printers.

 Nexa3D expanded its presence in the car industry by partnering up with Techniplas, a leading global design and manufacturing provider of automotive products and services.
 One of the goals of this joint project is to unite representatives of the 3D industry to develop production technologies.
 As a part of the project, Nexa3D and Technipals co-exhibited at CES 2019 along with other 3D printing companies.

 In general, LSPc has a great future.
 The technology will help substantially reduce 3D printing cycles from hours to minutes.
 LSPc printers are cheaper than CLIP machines.
 Thanks to that and being more available, such printers can be of interest to small and medium business owners.